swo/amr_geography/notes.md

 - Bergman CID 2004 (Finland) has raw data, but only S. pyogenes and macrolides
 - van de Sande-Bruinsma, because they only do correlation coefficients
 - Ironmonger does E. coli (not quinolones) and has a funny seasonal thing

+## Unclear

+The two Bergman papers have regression $\rho ~ \tau + t$.
+I'm thinking to only put in studies that have univariate regressions $\rho ~ \tau$.
+I'm not sure what adding $t$ would do.
+In practice, it shouldn't do anything to the cross-sectional relationship, since we could pick a year and then we'd get back to $\rho ~ \tau$, but I'm nervous about any model mis-specification.
+(And I don't want to look to see if it supports my conclusions before deciding whether to include it!)

+- Bergman AAC 2006 has S. pneumoniae and macrolides, ~ and beta-lactams.
+Linear models are reported, but with that year term.
+No raw data.
+- Bergman AAC 2009 (Finland).
+Linear models, but with year term.
+No raw data.
+    - E. coli and TMP/SMX
+    - E. coli and nitrofurantoin
+    - E. coli and quinolones
+    - E. coli and beta-lactams
+    - E. coli and quinolones
+    - E. coli and nitrofurantoin